Azure AD Connect sync: Scheduler

 Import-Module ADSync to make the cmdlet available.

 - AllowedSyncCycleInterval.
-The most frequently interval Azure AD allows synchronizations to occur.
+The shortest time interval between synchronization cycles allowed by Azure AD.
 You cannot synchronize more frequently than this setting and still be supported.

 - CurrentlyEffectiveSyncCycleInterval.
 The schedule currently in effect.
 It has the same value as CustomizedSyncInterval (if set) if it is not more frequent than AllowedSyncInterval.
 If you use a build before 1.1.281 and you change CustomizedSyncCycleInterval, this change takes effect after next synchronization cycle.
 From build 1.1.281 the change takes effect immediately.